MacTweaks/InvisEnhanced/README.md

 * InvisEnhanced can be used to hide the text in all title bar windows.

-* To hide the application icons in the title bar use the SIMBL plugin [GlobalNoWindowIcon]. (https://github.com/MacTweaks/SIMBLplugins), alternatively you can use the SIMBL plugin [GlobalNoWindowTitle] (https://github.com/inket/GlobalNoWindowTitle).
+* To hide the application icons in the title bar use the SIMBL plugin [GlobalNoWindowIcon] (https://github.com/MacTweaks/SIMBLplugins), alternatively you can use the SIMBL plugin [GlobalNoWindowTitle] (https://github.com/inket/GlobalNoWindowTitle).